 Identifying Risk Factors And Correlation Of Diabetic Disease Burden To Adhesive Capsulitis.

 To report diseases and risk factors associated with the diagnosis of adhesive capsulitis, and to correlate total diabetic disease burden with incidence of adhesive capsulitis.
 (PI: Guido Marra, MD)

-Comparison of Single Tendon and Double Tendon Harvest Using the Tape Locking Screw System and TransFix ACL Reconstruction System
+Comparison Of Single And Double Tendon Harvest Using The Tape Locking Screw (TLS) System And TransFix ACL Reconstruction System.

-Determining if opiates are required to achieve adequate analgesia after knee arthroscopy, hip arthroscopy, and ACL reconstruction in a outpatient setting.
-(PI: Dr. Vehniah Tjong, MD)
+Determining if opiates are required to achieve adequate analgesia and whether opiates are routinely overprescribed after knee arthroscopy and ACL reconstructions in an outpatient setting.
+(PI: Vehniah K. Tjong, MD)

-A Qualitative Assessment of Return to Sport following Ulnar Collateral Ligament Reconstruction.
+A Qualitative Assessment of Return-To-Sport Following Ulnar Collateral Ligament (UCL) Reconstruction.

 There is dedicated funding for hand surgery research in the Mason Fund.
 Dr. Michael Mason was one of the founders of hand surgery in the United States.
 He completed his medical student training at Northwestern in the early part of the last century and went on to become a faculty member.

 - Traumatic ulnar translocation of the carpus

 - Weakness of thumb flexion after repair of distal radius fractures